 Greg Porter has been a weather nerd pretty much from birth.
 Growing up in Boston provided Greg with a litany of interesting weather to solidify his love of the atmosphere.
 As a child, Greg started a weather watchers group with neighborhood children, albeit on a small dead end street.
 He still monitors the weather station he installed on the roof of his parents house.
-Greg’s passion for meteorology continued to grow throughout the years, leading him to University of Massachusetts-Lowell where he earned a Bachelor of Science degree in meteorology.
-He is currently an atmospheric science graduate student at the University of Maryland.
+Greg’s passion for meteorology continued to grow throughout the years, leading him to University of Massachusetts-Lowell where he earned a Bachelor of Science degree in meteorology followed by a Master of Science degree in meteorology from the University of Maryland.
+Greg currently works as an aviation meteorology consultant in Washington D.C.
 Greg has several years of forecasting and science writing experience, including internships with the National Weather Service.
 However, regardless of how many degrees or experience Greg receives in the field of meteorology, his father will always insist his own snowfall forecast is correct.
 Follow Greg on Twitter.

 Matt Rogers – Meteorologist (Tuesday)